Wood Furniture Cleaning Tips

 To keep your wood surfaces clean, wash wood furniture at least once a year.
 And when things get tough - as in scratches and stains - these wood furniture cleaning tips can help.

-Wood Furniture Cleaning and Care
+Wood Furniture Cleaning Tips and Care Guide

 How you take care of your wood furniture depends on the type of wood (solid or veneer), and the way it has been treated or finished.

 When you take care of wood furniture, you're taking care of the finish, and there are various types.
 The wood can have a soft oil finish or a factory-applied hard finish.
-A layer of polyurethane can even protect it.
-Dust wood furniture weekly with a very soft cloth or feather duster.

 Wash wood furniture once a year.
 Dampen a cloth with a mild soap solution and wipe the wood.
 Rinse, then wipe dry.